Chapter 8 : Wicked Witches

 “Wet and cold,” he spluttered eventually.
 Olivia looked awkward for a moment, before bursting out in laughter.
 James kept blinking for a minute before hesitantly joining her, finding the situation as fishy as Rose did.

 “Don’t be angry with Rose.
-She’s just touchy because no one has yet tried to ask her to the ball, except for my cousin Fabian but apparently he’s going with your sister now,” Olivia said dismissively, as if it was just ‘kind of a funny story’.
+She’s just touchy because no one has yet tried to ask her for the feast, except my cousin Fabian but apparently he’s going with your sister now,” Olivia said dismissively, as if it was just ‘kind of a funny story’.
 James still seemed captured just by the fact that Olivia was giving him all her attention but when she mentioned Lily, his head snapped toward Rose, who, in turn, was too busy sending her death glare in Olivia’s direction.

 That was just mean, Rose thought.
 And true.